Across Eternity: Book 4 - Cover

 The elves said nothing, but wore looks of disapproval at the sight of them together.

 For the next four days, Noah and Valia followed Izan’s group through the forest.
 The trees grew ever more prominent, with the canopy sometimes so thick that they could ride through a torrential rainstorm without ever getting wet.
-Signs of the elves’ handiwork became more pronounced with each mile.
+Signs of the elves’ handiwork became more noticeable with each mile.
 Paths, paved with moss, wound through the wilderness, sided with plants offering fruits, nuts, and berries to feed whatever traveler passed by.
 Trees, nurtured to grow in the shape of bridges, stretched over rivers and gorges.

+The animals were much friendlier here in the forest, with herbivores showing no fear in approaching Noah and Valia, and carnivores keeping a respectful distance.
+Overhead, birds would sing and follow the group, hopping from branch to branch like the elves.
 A group of deer once crossed their path.
 The males had leaves and flowers blooming from their antlers, while the females’ coats shimmered and seemed to change color, like a film of oil on water.
-A young doe approached Noah and insisted on receiving a satisfying scratch under her chin and behind her ears.
+A young doe approached Noah and insisted on receiving a satisfying scratch under her chin and behind her ears, even nibbling on his shirt when she wanted more attention.

 At night, glowing flowers lined the paths, and the mossy ground would light up with every step, producing trails of illuminated footprints.
 Bioluminescent butterflies and other insects swarmed under the moon, creating mesmerizing patterns to fool predators while leaving trails of radiant dust in the air.
-Between the light show and the screams of birds and bugs, sound sleep didn’t come easy.
+Between the light show and the cries of birds and bugs, sound sleep didn’t always come easy.

 “Beautiful,” Noah whispered.
 At times like this, he was glad to have ended up in this world.